 Two-year cost is used to approximate the monetary value of cards for better comparison and is calculated by combining annual and monthly membership fees over two years, adding any one-time fees or other fees (like balance transfer fees), adding any interest costs, and subtracting rewards.
 Negative amounts indicate savings.
 When fees or other terms are presented as a range, we use the midpoint for scoring purposes.

-Only certain bonuses and credits have been taken into account.
+Rewards bonuses and credits have been taken into account for two-year cost calculations.
+However, bonuses applicable to only a very small portion of cardholders are not considered.
 For example, credits and bonuses awarded for spending or redeeming rewards through a company portal with non-co-branded cards have not been taken into account.
-These portals often have relatively high prices and limit customers’ options.
-Similarly, bonuses and credits related to spending with specific merchants using a non-co-branded card have not been taken into account (for example if Card A offered credits with DoorDash, this would not be included because it is hard to assess how many cardholders would be using this benefit or if they would take full advantage of it).
+Similarly, bonuses and credits related to spending with specific merchants using a non-co-branded card have not been taken into account (for example, if Card A offers credits with DoorDash, this feature would not be factored into calculations because it is hard to assess how many cardholders would use the benefit or exactly how much value they'd get from it).

 Cardholder Spending Profiles

-Given that different users have different goals and are likely to use their secured credit cards differently, we identified two spending profiles that are representative of different users’ financial priorities and behaviors: average consumer with less-than-good credit and average business with less-than-good credit.
-For each, we have defined monthly spending by category, as well as the average balance, balance transfer amount, amount spent on large purchases and average monthly payment.
-Monthly spending is based on Bureau of Labor Statistics data for consumers and PEX data for businesses.
+Given that different users have different goals and are likely to use their credit cards differently, we identified spending profiles that are representative of different users’ financial priorities and behaviors.
+For each cardholder type, we have assumed a specific amount of monthly spending by purchase type (e.g., groceries, gas, etc.), as well as an average balance, balance transfer amount, amount spent on large purchases and average monthly payment.
+Spending assumptions are based on Bureau of Labor Statistics data for consumers and PEX data for businesses.